da4throux/MMM-Paris-RATP-PG/README.md

 The module depends exclusively on the TISSEO web API.
 You'll need to ask them for an API key to use this module.
 Mail link coming soon.

-### This branch is intended for display of bus stops schedules only

 I'm thinking about makin the displays more minimalistic, but for now, I need to focus on Javascript/DOM syntax and mechanics.

 ## WARNING: License and intellectual property statement